The Terra features three antennas ports. Each port has a special purpose.

 - Make sure the WiFi antenna is connected to the center port and connected securely (but not too tight!)

-- Make sure Terra has the correct WiFi name and password
+- Make sure Terra has the correct WiFi name and password (both are case sensitive)

 - Make sure you are connecting to a 2.4GHz network.
 Terra does not currently support 5GHz networks.